 - If the individual is under age 18, the ACCES-VR Counselor shall confirm that the individual has proper employment certificates and the job adheres to DOL Laws Governing Employment of Minors.

 The employer is expected to provide the tools and equipment for a WTO or OJT consistent with their practice with any other employee.

-For a WTO, if ACCES-VR is expected to provide the individual with a tool or necessary equipment that the employer does not provide, we may authorize purchase to complete the WTO evaluation.
+For a WTO, if ACCES-VR is expected to provide the individual with tools or necessary equipment that the employer does not provide, we may authorize purchase to complete the WTO evaluation.
 This purchase is not contingent on economic need.

-For the purchase of required clothing, please follow Purchase of Clothing Memorandum (POL 05-01) which includes safety clothing, (steel-toed work boots, heat resistant gloves, and hard hats) to begin a job when not provided by the employer.
+For the purchase of required clothing, please follow Purchase of Clothing/Tools/Equipment Memorandum (POL 09-05) which includes safety clothing, (steel-toed work boots, heat resistant gloves, and hard hats) to begin a job when not provided by the employer.

 Rehabilitation technology, adaptive tools and devices are separate and distinct from ordinary tools and equipment required for a specific job.
 For ACCES-VR to provide required adaptive tools and equipment necessary, follow guidelines and procedures described in 1370.00 Rehabilitation Technology Policy and Procedures.

-A WTO or OJT may be combined with Supported Employment and Unified Contract Services (UCS) when it is deemed by the ACCES-VR counselor to be necessary for the individual to achieve the employment outcome.
-When a WTO or OJT is authorized in conjunction with supported employment or UCS, it must be clearly documented in the record of service to be necessary to meet the rehabilitation needs of the individual and is not a duplication of services.
+A WTO or OJT may be combined with Supported Employment and Core Rehabilitation Services (CRS) including when it is deemed by the ACCES-VR counselor to be necessary for the individual to achieve the employment outcome.
+When a WTO or OJT is authorized in conjunction with any CRS service, it must be clearly documented in the record of service to be necessary to meet the rehabilitation needs of the individual and is not a duplication of services.